GenesisFR/DS2TroubleshootingGuide/README.md

 1. Create an account on https://my.zerotier.com and sign in.
 2. Download, install and run ZeroTier.
-3. Right click ZeroTier in the notification area of your taskbar.
+3. Right-click ZeroTier in the notification area of your taskbar.
     3a.
 (If hosting) Select "Create and Join Network" and hit Yes in the Windows network prompt.
     3b.
 (If joining) Select "Join Network...", input the network ID given to you by the user hosting (displayed under "Basics -> Network ID" in Step 7), then skip to Step 13.
 4. Right-click ZeroTier in the bottom right again